yeungbri/eau2/report/doc.md

 * Implement a robust key-value store for storing many, many key-value pairs.
 This will definitely be the most difficult part.
 * Implement a key implementation that can be used to easily identify and access the node that the value is on.
 * Create lots of tests for our existing code, and our new code!
+* Fix serializing functionality to use C++ types and not custom-created CwC types.
+Optimize the serializing as well.

 ### Time estimates:
 * Key-value store: 20 hours